 The Library Liaison Committee shall advise the University Librarian on policies and strategic issues relating to the University Libraries and issues pertaining to innovations in forms of scholarly communication.
 It assists the library administration in determining the effect on collection development policy of new or changing programs, changing patterns of faculty and student use of the library and its resources, and the varied needs of the different disciplines.

-The committee provides the final university-level peer review for academic professionals for continuing appointment and promotion and makes recommendations to the executive vice president and provost.
-The members of the committee are appointed by the executive vice president and provost upon recommendation of the deans and serve three-year terms.
+The committee provides the final university-level peer review for academic professionals for continuing appointment and promotion and makes recommendations to the university provost.
+The members of the committee are appointed by the university provost upon recommendation of the deans and serve three-year terms.

-The committee is advisory to the executive vice president and university provost regarding undergraduate student petitions that concern university-wide academic requirements.
-The committee is appointed by and responsible to the executive vice president and provost of the university.
-(Two-year terms)
+The committee is advisory to the university provost regarding undergraduate student petitions that concern university-wide academic requirements.
+The committee is appointed by and responsible to the university provost (two-year terms).

 The committee prepares the agenda for Academic Senate meetings and facilitates regular and special business of the senate.
 It initiates and supports actions on matters of concern to the university and provides direction to the senate president and to the senate committee chairs.
 It evaluates senate committee structure and proposes amendments for the Academic Constitution and Bylaws.
 Memberships includes officers of the senate, UAC members, the university president and provost of the university, and the chairs of the senate standing committees.